 If you’re new to guitar effects pedals, be sure to check out my article on the What Effects Pedals Should Every Guitarist Have?

 How many guitar pedals is too many?
 The ideal number of pedals is the number you need to create the sounds required of your set.
-However, be sure not to overdo it due to space and power restrictions; setup/teardown time; ergonomics and functionality; mobilty/travel and signal degadation (use true bypass pedals when possible).
+However, be sure not to overdo it due to space and power restrictions; setup/teardown time; ergonomics and functionality; mobility/travel and signal degradation (use true bypass pedals when possible).

 Where does reverb go in effects chain?
 Reverb is a time-based effects and is typically best when placed at the end of an effects chain (along with other time-based effects like delay).
 The “ideal” signal chain is as follows:

 - Utility Pedals: tuners, buffers, and switcher pedals.

 - Dynamics pedals: compressors, filters, pitch shifters, and volume pedals.